 L. Town.
 How fo?

 Man.
-O! a bitter Business! he had scarce a Vote, in the whole Town, beside the Returning Officer: Sir John will certainly have it heard at the Bar of the House, and send him about his Business again.
+O! a better business! he had scarce a vote in the whole town beside the returning officer.
+Sir John will certainly have it heard at the bar of the house, and fend him about his business again.